How we work

-Through our approved network of training providers and youth outreach organisations, we can link unemployed young people with employers.
+Through our network of partners, including training providers and youth outreach organisations, we can link unemployed young people with employers.
 By equipping organisations with the tools to successfully deliver a vocational employment or work experience programme, we ensure that the next generation of talent is being provided with the skills to succeed, positively impacting business performance and driving social good.

 A strong relationship with government: we are actively working in partnership with government departments and offer a collective voice on matters of policy.
 Recent involvement has been the Apprenticeship Levy and Kickstart.

 Our model works: Movement to Work has a proven track record of driving social mobility with more than 155,000 opportunities delivered to date nationwide, with diverse and empowering experiences ranging from hospitality to engineering.
 Over 55% of these young people progressed into jobs, apprenticeships or returned to education.

 A national network of organisations that shares best practice and drives innovation.
 Our online forums for learning draw on the diverse experiences of our members and pioneers across the sector to maximise positive outcomes.